 One of the main problems for visitors to Iceland is the cost – it can be very expensive to stay, eat out, to hire a car, or to get a drink.

 My main tips for this would be to do most of your shopping at the supermarket, which wasn’t too expensive, and take snacks with you on your days out.
-I also saved a fortune by hiring my car from SadCars, who was great and much cheaper than any other company.
+I also saved a fortune by hiring my car from SadCars, which was great and much cheaper than any other company.

 I stayed at the Circle Hostel/Hotel, which had cheap but clean private rooms within walking distance of the city, and was right along the waterfront.
 Many bars have specials each night, especially for students, so that is another great way to save a few Króna!

 Don’t miss a visit to this amazing city!
-It is perfect for solo travelers; safe, friendly and plenty to do and see.
+It is perfect for solo travelers; safe, friendly, and has plenty to do and see.
 Iceland is now one of my all-time favorite countries, and I can’t wait to go back and see more.
 Also, if you’re looking for road trips on the island, consider an Iceland ring road itinerary as well!

 Author: Helga, from ShegoWandering

 I’m never advising to leave the historic center if it’s not necessary.
 I myself did it just three times in the night.
-And I did not enjoy either feel safe in the outside neighborhoods of the city.
+And I did not feel safe in the outside neighborhoods of the city.
 I won’t be lying.
 However, the historic center is perfectly safe!
 Day and night you’ll always see the police out (usually in busier places they are in teams of 8-10).
 You’ll find them on the streets during the night as well.
 I honestly never, not for a second felt unsafe in the Eternal City.

 Rome is the city where the options on things to see are so high, that it gives you a headache.
 However, there are some essentials you’ll need to see!
 Famous squares like the Piazza Navona.
 The Vatican City, the Colosseum, the Trevi Fountain, and the Pantheon.